Lawful and Authorized in Writing

 The FLSA, the regulations, and the Field Operations Handbook are silent on whether a deduction for an administrative fee associated with an otherwise legal deduction may itself take the employee's pay below minimum wage.
 However, the list of allowable deductions in Part 531 of the regulations is very exclusive.
 The fee would not be any kind of "facility", since it could not fairly be said to benefit the employee in any way.
 Hence, the Field Operations Handbook provisions allowing certain administrative costs associated with "facilities" to be deducted from minimum wage would be of no help.
 The regulations allowing deductions for garnishments ordered by courts or required under law do not mention anything about associated administrative fees, and the Field Operations Handbook is likewise silent on that topic.
 Significantly, attorney's fees incurred by an employer in association with a garnishment order may not be deducted from the employee's pay, if such a deduction would take the employee below minimum wage (Wage-Hour Opinion WH-84, October 12, 1970).
 The best course of action is to assume that DOL would not permit such a deduction from minimum wage, since administrative fees are merely permissible under state law, not required under either state or federal law.
 Since it would not be allowed under the FLSA, it would not be for a "lawful purpose" and would also violate the Texas Payday Law.

-According to the current legal interpretation by TWC's Labor Law Department, as long as a deduction for one or more of the above administrative fees does not violate the minimum wage laws, the employer does not need written authorization from the employee, since the above state laws specifically supply such authorization.
+According to the current legal interpretation by TWC's Wage and Hour Department, as long as a deduction for one or more of the above administrative fees does not violate the minimum wage laws, the employer does not need written authorization from the employee, since the above state laws specifically supply such authorization.
 Of course, the employer should keep detailed documentation to support the amounts deducted.
-However, since the Labor Law Department's interpretation does not have the same force and effect that a formal rule, a Commission precedent, or an Attorney General Opinion would have, employers may well want to practice caution and include the above administrative fees in whatever standard wage deduction authorization agreement the company uses.
+However, since the Wage and Hour Department's interpretation does not have the same force and effect that a formal rule, a Commission precedent, or an Attorney General Opinion would have, employers may well want to practice caution and include the above administrative fees in whatever standard wage deduction authorization agreement the company uses.

 Deductions for Other Costs to the Employer Top of Page